TL;DR

 Berberine and Cardiovascular Protection: Meta-Analysis Evidence

-Beyond its metabolic and anti-cancer properties, berberine has demonstrated remarkable cardioprotective effects, particularly against myocardial ischemia/reperfusion (I/R) injury.
+Beyond its metabolic and anti-cancer properties, berberine has demonstrated cardioprotective effects, particularly against myocardial ischemia/reperfusion (I/R) injury.
 A 2021 systematic review and meta-analysis published in Frontiers in Cardiovascular Medicine evaluated berberine's cardioprotective potential based on preclinical animal studies.

 Meta-Analysis: Key Findings